How much does it cost to apply for an Ashden Award?

 In general, our awards are open to any type of organisation, including businesses, social enterprises, not-for-profits and public sector.
 Specific awards may have individual limitations – please check the information provided in the Information for applicants document.

-Can I apply for planned or future work or a pilot or demonstration project?
+Can I apply for planned or future work?

 Is there someone I can talk to about my application?